apnadkarni/blt/man/datatable.rst

 *tableName* **dump** ?\ *switches* ...\ ?

-  Converts the table contents into a string representation.
-This includes the row/column labels and tags and cell values. *Switches* can be any of the following:
+  Converts the contents of *tableName* into a string representation.
+This includes the row/column labels and tags and cell values.
+By default all rows and columns are dumped.
+This command returns the string representation unless the **-file** switch is set.  *Switches* can be any of the following:

   **-column** *columnList*
-    Specifies the subset of columns from *tablename* to dump.
-By default all columns are dumped.
+    Specifies a list of columns from *tableName* to dump. *ColumnList* is a list of column specifiers.
+Each specifier may be a column label, index, or tag and may refer to multiple columns (example: "all").

   **-file** *fileName*
     Write the contents to the file *fileName*.

   **-rows** *rowList*
-    Specifies the subset of rows from *tableName* to dump.
-By default all rows are dumped.
+    Specifies a list of rows from *tableName* to dump. *RowList* is a list of row specifiers.
+Each specifier may be a row label, index, or tag and may refer to multiple columns (example: "all").

-*tableName* **duplicate** ?\ *table*\ ?
+*tableName* **duplicate** ?\ *newName*\ ?

+  Creates a new datatable that is a duplicate of *tableName*.
+If no *newName* argument is given the new datatable name is generated.
+  Otherwise it will be named *newName*.
+No TCL command or datatable *newName* can already exist.

 *tableName* **emptyvalue** ?\ *newValue*\ ?

+  Sets or gets the string representing empty cells in the table.
+If no *newValue* argument is given, this command returns the empty value string.
+Otherwise this command sets the empty value string to *newValue*.
+This is string is used in the **column get**, **column values**, **get** **sort**, **row get**, and **row values** operations.
+  The default is "".

 *tableName* **exists** *row* *column*

-  Indicates if a value exists at *row*, *column* in *tableName*.
+  Indicates if a cell value exists at *row*, *column* in *tableName*.
   *Row* and *column* may be a label, index, or tag, but may not represent more than one row or column.
 If the cell is empty, then "0" is returned.
   If either *row* or *column* do not exist, "0" is returned.
 Otherwise, "1" is returned.

-*tableName* **export** *format* ?\ *switches* ...\ ?
+*tableName* **export** *dataFormat* ?\ *switches* ...\ ?

-  Exports the table values into another format. *format* is one of the different formats_ are described in a section below. *Switches* are specific to *format*.
+  Exports *tableName* into another format. *DataFormat* is one of the different formats_ are described in the section **DATATABLE FORMATS** below. *Switches* are specific to *dataFormat*.

-*tableName* **find** *expression* ?\ *switches* ...\ ?
+*tableName* **find** *rowExpr* ?\ *switches* ...\ ?

-  Finds the rows that satisfy *expression*.  *Expression* is a TCL expression.
+  Finds the rows that satisfy *rowExpr*.  *RowExpr* is a TCL expression.
   The expression is evaluated for each row in the table.
-The column values can be read via special variables.
+The cell values in the row can be read via special column variables.
 Column variable names are either the column index or label.
-They return the values in the row for that column.
-Note that if a cell is empty it doesn't have a variable associated with it.
-You can use **-emptyvalue** to return a known value for empty cells, or you can test for empty cells by the "info exists" command.
+They return the values in the cell for that row and column.
+Note that if a cell is empty it won't have a variable associated with it.
+You can use the **-emptyvalue** switch to return a known value for empty cells, or you can test for empty cells by using the **info exists** TCL command in the expression.

   **-addtag**  *tagName*
     Add *tagName* to each returned row.